Uniform stationary phase estimate with limited smoothness: Introduction

-In order to reduce the regularity requirement for the phase and amplitude functions we take a different approach based on the wave packet decomposition which has been widely used in the study of the restriction problem.
-The wave packet decomposition of $\lambda^{-1/2}$-scale not only provides decomposition in the physical space but also localization in the phase space at scale of $\lambda^{1/2}$ which is natural in the perspective of the uncertainty principle.
-This localization of the scale $\lambda^{1\over2}$ gives significant advantage in controlling the phase function with reduced number of derivative.
-The primary advantage of the wave packet decomposition is to reduce estimate for the oscillatory integral to a problem of estimating a geometric quantity, more precisely, the degree of overlap between the supports of the wave packets.
-See, Section \ref{wpd} for detail.
+The approach in \cite{ABZ1} relies on integration by parts with respect to the operator $\mathcal{L}= |\nabla\Phi|^{-2 }{\nabla\Phi \cdot \nabla }$ to control a part of the integral $I(\lambda, \Phi, \psi)$ which is away from the critical point.
+This requires extra order of differentiability for phase and amplitude functions.
+To avoid this, we take a different approach based on the wave packet decomposition which has been widely used in the study of the restriction problem.
+The localization in the phase space gives a significant advantage in controlling the phase function under weaker regularity assumptions.
+The primary advantage of wave packet decomposition is to reduce the estimate for the oscillatory integral to a problem of estimating a geometric quantity, more precisely, the degree of overlap between the supports of the wave packets (e.g., Section \ref{sec:wpd}).